apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-2.md

 More technical detail is available in the [StructArray format specification](https://arrow.apache.org/docs/format/Columnar.html#struct-layout).

 ### Definition Levels
-Unlike Arrow, Parquet does not encode validity in a structured fashion, instead only storing definition levels for each of the primitive columns, i.e. those that aren’t groups.
+Unlike Arrow, Parquet does not encode validity in a structured fashion, instead only storing definition levels for each of the primitive columns, i.e. those that don't contain other columns.
 The definition level of a given element, is the depth in the schema at which it is fully defined.

 For example consider the case of `d.d2`, which contains two nullable levels `d` and `d2`.